crane-in-clear-sky/WorkWit/README.md

 ---

+## Why WorkWit

+WorkWit is a self-hosted, enterprise-grade AI Agent platform built to make an organization's office work smarter - without giving up control of your data.

+- **Fully open source and self-hosted (MIT).** No subscription, no per-seat fees, no vendor lock-in.
+Run it on your own infrastructure; your data never leaves your servers.
+- **Built for organizations, not just individuals.** Real multi-tenant RBAC (Organization / Department / User) with a single source of truth for permission bits (`FEATURE_REGISTRY`).
+- **Office scenarios out of the box.** Contract review (with Party A / Party B stance) and resume screening (job-profile matching score) ship as built-in modules - no assembly required.
+- **Trivial to deploy and audit.** One `docker compose up`, a single backend container, SQLite storage, and a zero-dependency frontend.
+No build step; easy to read, fork, and harden.
+- **Unified capability catalog.** Skills, tools, and MCP connectors are merged into one catalog and kept in sync automatically, so adding a capability is one registration, not three integrations.
+- **Safe by default.** User-supplied code runs in a restricted sandbox (AST scan + CPU/memory/process/timeout limits + privilege drop); secrets stay in `.env` / `data/` that are git-ignored.
+- **Extensible by design.** 40+ built-in skills, a Skills Marketplace, a Tool Library, and the MCP connector framework let you grow capabilities continuously.

 ## Core Features

 - **General-purpose Agent core**: a ReAct (plan-act) loop supporting tool calls, streaming SSE output, and automatic decomposition/execution of multi-step tasks.
 The model proactively warns when it "claims a file was generated" but never actually invoked a tool (hallucination guard).